Last updated: Mar-30-2023

-Before you dive into the details of Cloudinary's many asset management features and begin adding Cloudinary code to your application, we recommend that you review this page to gain a high-level understanding about the service architecture, asset storage, security, and other details about how the Cloudinary service works.
+Before you dive into the details of Cloudinary's many asset management features and begin adding Cloudinary Programmable Media capabilities to your application, we recommend that you review this page to gain a high-level understanding about the service architecture, asset storage, security, and other details about how the Cloudinary service works.

 - High performance servers behind Elastic Load Balancers that support fast upload and download rates.

 - Highly available storage that promises that your assets are always available and safe.

 - High performance media processing servers for generating your requested images and videos.